216 Mandeville Center for the Arts

 Foreign language requirements will normally be satisfied by passing examinations requiring sight translation of texts in art history, theory, and criticism.
 Students are required to pass their entering language examination in order to be advanced to their second year in the program.
 The first-year language examination will be offered during the fall quarter of the entering year.
 The second required language examination will be offered during the fall quarter of the second year in the program.
 Students must pass both language examinations by the end of their second year to continue in the program.

 Following successful completion of the qualifying examinations, the student will complete a doctoral dissertation in his or her field of emphasis.
-Upon selection of the dissertation topic, a colloquium will be held at which the student will present a prospectus that outlines the topic and program of research for discussion by the graduate group and for approval by his or her committee.
 After the committee has reviewed the finished dissertation, the student will defend his or her thesis orally.
 Students in the art practice concentration will submit a written dissertation that observes the same regulations and conventions, except that its length may be reduced by one quarter.
 In addition, the student will present the visual component, the nature of which will be decided by the student and his or her committee.

 The student will normally advance to candidacy in two and one-half to three years and must be advanced to candidacy by the end of four years.
 He or she will normally complete the research for and writing of the dissertation by the end of his or her sixth year of study.
 Total university support may not exceed seven years, and total registered time at UC San Diego may not exceed eight years.